Tom Luckey: Life and career

 In addition to interiors and furniture, he also designed merry-go-rounds; one, inspired by square dances, moves riders from one seat to another as they go around.

 A mutual friend introduced Luckey to Agnes Gund, who insisted he contact the Boston Children's Museum.
 After he persuaded officials to let him build his first Luckey Climber, the structure turned out to be one of the museum's most popular exhibits, and has now been replaced with a new version.

+In 2005, Luckey fell out of a second-story bathroom window and landed on his head.
+He fractured his cervical vertebra and was paralyzed from the neck down.

 Luckey died on August 19, 2012, at Yale–New Haven Hospital due to complications from pneumonia.
 He was 72.

 Luckey Climbers

 Luckey Climbers are multi-story climbing structures crossed with mazes and jungle gyms.
 In appearance, they have been compared to "a Calder mobile fashioned from Monet's lily pads".
 They have been installed in locations across North America that include:

-No major injuries have occurred on Luckey Climbers, and they have a clean safety record—which is one of the reasons why they are so desired by children's museums.

 Luckey (documentary)

-In 2005, Luckey fell out of a second-story bathroom window and landed on his head.
-As a result of a fractured cervical vertebra, Luckey was paralyzed from the neck down.
-He continued to design Luckey Climbers, at first with the assistance of his son, Spencer; the one at the Delaware Children's Museum was his first to be fully accessible.

-Filmmaker Laura Longsworth made a 2008 documentary, Luckey, about the personal and professional repercussions of the accident.
+Filmmaker Laura Longsworth made a 2008 documentary, Luckey.
 The film appeared at a number of festivals, including SxSW and the Independent Film Festival of Boston, and garnered the Special Jury Award for Artistic Portrait at the Sidewalk Moving Picture Festival and Best Documentary Feature at the Indie Memphis Film Festival.
 The film has also been shown on the Sundance Channel.